 Learn How to Inject: Subcutaneous Injections with a Pre-Filled Syringe

-Its easy for patients and caregivers to learn how to perform a subcutaneous, or under-the-skin injection with a pre-filled syringe.
+Its easy for patients and caregivers to learn how to perform a subcutaneous injection with a pre-filled syringe.
+Subcutaneous means “under the skin”.

 This type of injection is also called a subq injection, pronounced “sub Q” (“sub cue”).